MiniKimmy/c-dsa/master-ds/exercise/list/3/insertSortLinkList.md

 ## InsertSort LinkList

-Given a sigle-list , use insert sort form small to big.
+Given a sigle-list , sort single-list with insertSort.

 **Example :**
 ```